cibaca/udacity-scholarship-challenge/projects/disease-detection-project.md

 ## Methodology
 Recent work has shown that convolutional networks can be substantially deeper, more accurate, and efficient to train if they contain shorter connections between layers close to the input and those close to the output.
 In this paper, we embrace this observation and introduce the Dense Convolutional Network (DenseNet), which connects each layer to every other layer in a feed-forward fashion.
 Whereas traditional convolutional networks with L layers have L connections - one between each layer and its subsequent layer - our network has L(L+1)/2 direct connections.
 For each layer, the feature-maps of all preceding layers are used as inputs, and its own feature-maps are used as inputs into all subsequent layers.
+Entire project is divided into following stages within the team for implementation.

 ### Sampling
 The dataset was highly imbalanced, a high of [62,000+] and low of 110, and huge for our timeline and we had to resort to using a well represented sample.
 We eventually scaled down on the dataset to [12000] from [112000].